 Time for potty training?

 For many parents, the point when their children stop being willing to wear diapers seems like the perfect time to introduce something new – the potty.
 In many cases, especially with older toddlers between 2 and 3, this can work very well.
 However, there are many reasons a baby might have a sudden diaper-aversion, and potty-training readiness is only one of them.
-If your little one isn’t showing any interest in the potty yet, there’s a good chance she just isn’t ready for it.
-A few signs that Baby might be ripping off her diapers as a way of preparing for potty training include:
+If your little one isn’t showing any interest in the potty yet, there’s a good chance they just isn’t ready for it.
+A few signs that Baby might be ripping off their diapers as a way of preparing for potty training include: